Blogger Outreach

 The first step is to understand that you’re reaching out to bloggers, not journalists.

-And bloggers don’t want to publish press releases.
-So, you shouldn’t be pitching articles that revolve around your own business.
+Bloggers don’t want to publish press releases.
+So you shouldn’t be pitching articles that revolve around your own business.

-Instead, you should pitch blog posts that will help or entertain another blogger’s audience.
+Instead, you should pitch blog posts that help or entertain the blogger’s audience.

-Secondly, you should establish your own and your brand’s expertise in your niche before you even start pitching:
+Secondly, you should establish your brand’s expertise in your niche before you start pitching:

 • Strengthen your brand presence on social media.
 Bloggers prefer to feature companies and creators with a large social media following.